WintonCentre/python-fuzzy-plots/README.md

 - y: y-axis median values in a list.
 - ci95p: Upper values of 95% confidence interval in a list.
 - ci95n: Lower values of 95% confidence interval in a list.
+- fuzz_n: The number of colour levels used to indicate the likely value as a density.
+Takes an integer value between 0-150.

 ### Standard error chart